Cafe-Variome/CafeVariomeDocs/README.md

 You will be redirected to Create Data Pipeline page by clicking *Create a Pipeline*.
 As shown below, the followowing entries can be defined for each pipeline:

 - Name: Each pipeline can be recognized by its name.
-- Subject ID Location: This is the unique identifier for each record within the file by specifying the attribute name for it or file itself.
+- Subject ID Location: this is the unique identifier for each record within a file.
+The record identifier either exists in the file itself or is the filename.
-- Subject ID Attribute Name: If Attribute in File is selected for the Subject ID Location, the attribute can be filled out here as a unique identifier.
+- Subject ID Attribute Name: if Attribute in File is selected for the Subject ID Location, the attribute can be filled out here.
-- Grouping: as discussed earlier, grouping can be used to group numerous attributes together that can be done *Group Individually* or *Custom*.
+- Grouping: grouping can be used to group numerous attributes together in spreadsheet files.
+By default all columns in the spreadsheet are *grouped individually*.
+Alternatively, it is possible to use the *Custom* option and instruct Cafe Variome to group specific columns together.
+In order to do this, a comma separated list of numbers is accepted.
+Each number in the list shows the end of a group.
+It is important to note that solumns that need to be grouped together have to be next to one another.
+Grouping is useful when multiple attributes need to be queried together.
+It ensures correct results are fetched as well as faster retrieval time and less disk space.
+For instance variant data such as *chromosome*, *position*, *reference allele*, and *alternate allele* can be grouped together.
 - Internal Delimeter: By describing the value here like , or /, it can be determined by Cafe Variome how to seperate each record within the an individual cell in the file.
 - HPO Attribute Name, Negated HPO Attribute Name or ORPHA Attribute Name can also be defined for each pipeline.